-- (1) \$750,000 per occurrence for vehicles with a capacity of up to eight (8) passengers. - (2) \$1,500,000 per occurrence for vehicles with capacity of nine (9) to fifteen (15) passengers. - (3) \$5,000,000 per occurrence for vehicles with a capacity of 16 or more passengers.
+- (1) \$1,500,000 per occurrence for any vehicle with capacity of fifteen (15) passengers or less. - (2) \$5,000,000 per occurrence for any vehicle with a capacity of sixteen (16) passengers or more. - (3) Carriers operating only within the State of California are required to, at least, meet the minimum insurance requirements set by the California Public Utility Commission.

-The Holder shall provide insurance coverage based upon the largest capacity vehicle it will operate in the Park.
+The holder shall provide insurance coverage based upon the largest capacity vehicle it will operate in the Park.
 The Superintendent reserves the right to revise the minimum required limits.

-If claims reduce available insurance below the required per occurrence limits, the Holder shall obtain additional insurance to restore the required limits.
+If claims reduce available insurance below the required per occurrence limits, the holder shall obtain additional insurance to restore the required limits.
 An umbrella or excess liability policy, in addition to a comprehensive general liability policy, may be used to achieve the required limits.

-Holder agrees to have on file with the park copies of the above insurance with the proper endorsements.
+b) Holder agrees to have on file with the park copies of the above insurance with the proper endorsements.

-5. Cost Recovery: Cost incurred by the park as a result of accepting and processing the application and managing and monitoring the authorized activity will be reimbursed by the Holder.
-Administrative costs and estimated costs for activities on site must be paid when the Authorization is approved.
-If any additional costs are incurred by the park, the Holder will be billed at the conclusion of the Authorization.

-- 6. Benefit: Neither Members of, nor Delegates to Congress, or Resident Commissioners shall be admitted to any share or part of this Authorization or derive, either directly or indirectly, any pecuniary benefit to arise there from: Provided, however, that nothing herein contained shall be construed to extend to any incorporated company, if the Authorization be for the benefit of such corporation. - 7.
+- 5. Cost Recovery: Costs incurred by the park as a result of accepting and processing the application and managing and monitoring the authorization activity will be reimbursed by the holder.
+Administrative costs and estimated costs for activities onsite must be paid when the authorization is approved.
+If any additional costs are incurred by the park, the holder will be billed at the conclusion of the authorization. - 6.
+Benefit: Neither Members of, nor Delegates to Congress, or Resident Commissioners shall be admitted to any share or part of this Authorization or derive, either directly or indirectly, any pecuniary benefit to arise therefrom: Provided, however, that nothing herein contained shall be construed to extend to any incorporated company, if the Authorization be for the benefit of such corporation. - 7.
 Transfer of Authorization: This Authorization may not be transferred or assigned without the written consent of the park area Superintendent. - 8.
-Termination of Authorization: This Authorization may be terminated upon breach of any of the conditions herein or at the discretion of the Superintendent. - 9.
-Renewal/Exclusion: The Holder is not entitled to any preference to renewal of this Authorization except to the extent otherwise expressly provided by law.
+Termination of CUA: This Authorization may be terminated upon breach of any of the conditions herein or at the discretion of the Superintendent. - 9.
+Preference to Renew: The holder is not entitled to any preference to renewal of this Authorization except to the extent otherwise expressly provided by law.
 This Authorization is not exclusive and is not a concession contract. - 10.
-Rates: The commercial services described above are to be provided to park area visitors at reasonable rates and under operating conditions satisfactory to the park area superintendent. - 11.
-Construction: The Holder shall not construct any structures, fixtures or improvements in the park area.
-The Holder shall not engage in any groundbreaking activities without the express, written approval of the park area superintendent. - 12.
-Report of Gross Receipts: The Holder is to provide the park area superintendent upon request (and in any event, immediately after expiration of this Authorization) a statement of its gross receipts from its activities under this Authorization and any other specific information related to the Holder's operations that the park area superintendent may request, including but not limited to, visitor use statistics and resource impact assessments. - 13.
-Accounting System: The Holder is to maintain an accounting system under which its accounts can be readily identified with its system of accounts classification.
+Construction: The holder shall not construct any structures, fixtures or improvements in the park area.
+The holder shall not engage in any groundbreaking activities without the express, written approval of the park area Superintendent. - 11.
+Report of Gross Receipts: The holder is to provide the park area Superintendent upon request (and in any event, immediately after expiration of this Authorization) a statement of its gross receipts from its activities under this Authorization and any other specific information related to the holder's operations that the park area Superintendent may request, including but not limited to, visitor use statistics and resource impact assessments.
+(See conditions # 46-48.) - 12.
+Accounting System: The holder is to maintain an accounting system under which its accounts can be readily identified with its system of accounts classification.
 This accounting system must be capable of providing the information required by this Authorization.
-The Holder grants the United States of America and the General Accounting Office access to its books and records at any time for the purpose of determining compliance with the terms and conditions of this Authorization. - 14.
-Acknowledgement of Risk (Release of Liability): NPS policy states that operators cannot require visitors (clients) to waive their right to hold CUA holders responsible for actions.
-The Holder is not permitted to require clients to sign a waiver of liability statement or form, insurance disclaimer and/or indemnification agreement.
-The Holder is permitted to request or require clients to sign an acknowledgement of risk statement or form prior to participation.
-The Holder may require or request a client sign a form or statement indicating that the client has certain prerequisite skills that may be required to participate in the commercial activity.
-If the Holder uses an acknowledgement of risk form, a current copy of the form must be sent to the Office of Special Park Uses for written approval prior to issuance of the CUA.
-A CUA will not be approved if the Acknowledgement of Risk for is not approved by the park.
-A sample Acknowledgement of Risk form may be obtained by contacting the Office of Special Park Uses at 209-379-1851 or by going to the park website www.nps.gov/yose/permits.
+The holder grants the United States of America and the General Accounting Office access to its books and records at any time for the purpose of determining compliance with the terms and conditions of this Authorization.